Quadratic fields, Artin-Schreier extensions, and Bell numbers: Trace formula for weighted Bell polynomials

-The following lemma (= \cite[Proposition 4]{Junod_trace}) is used in the proof of \cref{trace_formula}.
-The author believes that the following algebraic proof clarifies the gimmick behind Junod's proof which involves more technical calculation than ours.
-Moreover, the author expects that such a direct relation between a mysterious function $\tau_{p}$ and the cyclotomic polynomial $(x^{p}-1)/(x-1)$ would lead us to deeper understanding of \cref{trace_formula}.
+In the proof of \cref{trace_formula}, we shall use the following lemma, which is a part of \cite[Proposition 4]{Junod_trace}.
+The author believes that the following proof is more natural than \cite{Junod_trace} involving more technical calculations.
+Additionally, the author expects that our proof would lead us to deeper understanding of \cref{trace_formula} because it relates $\tau_{p}(a) := \sum_{j = 1}^{p-1} jp^{ja-1}$ more directly to the cyclotomic polynomial $(x^{p}-1)/(x-1)$ than \cite{Junod_trace}.